mmkal/TypeScript/CONTRIBUTING.md

 hereby runtests-parallel # Like runtests, but split across multiple threads.
 Uses a number of threads equal to the system
                          # core count by default.
 Use --workers=<number> to adjust this.
-hereby baseline-accept   # This replaces the baseline test results with the results obtained from hereby runtests. hereby lint              # Runs eslint on the TypeScript source. hereby help              # List the above commands.
+hereby baseline-accept   # This replaces the baseline test results with the results obtained from hereby runtests. hereby lint              # Runs eslint on the HypeScript source. hereby help              # List the above commands.
 ```